| Title: | Next Eigenvalue Sufficiency Test |

 Meek-Bouchard, C. (personal communication).

-is used to identify the number of factors to retain in exploratory factor analysis.
+nest is used to identify the number of factors to retain in exploratory factor analysis.

 .data |